 This situation is unlikely to change and it is an accepted reality of how the transport network of an inner city area functions.
-Perth has been planned to accommodate and encourage private vehicle movement, which is recognised as a current challenge to achieving a higher proportion of trips through alternative modes.
+The Perth Metropolitan Area has been planned to accommodate and encourage private vehicle movement, which is recognised as a current challenge to achieving a higher proportion of trips through alternative modes.

-For the Canning Highway corridor which is managed by MRWA, its operational focus will be to maintain travel times for the higher flows and volumes along the entirety of the corridor between Canning Bridge and the Causeway.
+For the Canning Highway corridor which is managed by MRWA, its operational focus will be to optimise_maintain- travel times for the higher flows and volumes along the entirety of the corridor between Canning Bridge and the Causeway.